sakshamdhiman/Motion_Detection_in_Python/README.md

 ### This project was an attempt to execute motion detection in Python using OpenCV.

 ### Running the project -
-- Download the files and execute plotting.py.
+- Download the files, install the libraries(cv2,bokeh,pandas) and execute plotting.py.
 - 3 windows should open (Normal,Delta,Threshold).
 - These will capture the motion in front of the web cam
 - To exit press the key "Q".